Eyelid Surgery (Blepharoplasty)

-In Toronto and Oshawa, women and men come to Dr. Derek Ford for eyelid surgery (blepharoplasty) when they want smoother, uplifted, younger-looking eyelids.
-He is 1 of only 2 plastic surgeons in Canada who is formally trained and certified in oculoplastic surgery, making him an exceptional choice for your procedure.
-Dr. Ford uses his advanced skill to correct sagging skin, loose muscle and ligaments, as well as bulging fat and hollowing around the eyes.
+In Toronto and Oshawa, women and men come to Dr. Derek Ford and Dr. Steven Hanna for eyelid surgery (blepharoplasty) when they want smoother, uplifted, younger-looking eyelids.
+Dr. Ford is 1 of only 2 plastic surgeons in Canada who is formally trained and certified in oculoplastic surgery, making him an exceptional choice for your procedure.
+Dr. Ford and Dr. Hanna use their advanced skill to correct sagging skin, loose muscle and ligaments, as well as bulging fat and hollowing around the eyes.

 Who Is a Good Candidate for Eyelid Surgery?